pactflow/docs.pactflow.io/website/docs/docs/workshops/ci-cd/workshop/04_how_not_to_break_everything.md

    1. `git add src/api.pact.spec.js`
    2. `git commit -m 'feat: add color'`
    3. `git push --set-upstream origin feat/new-field`.
-    * The consumer tests will pass, and then the CI build will fail as `can-i-deploy` correctly identifies that this branch is not yet compatible with the API.
+    * The consumer tests will pass, and then the CI build will fail as `can-i-deploy` correctly identifies that this branch is not yet compatible with the API (there is no verifications against this changed pact content, and therefore the provider must verify it).
+      * Our pact associated with the feature branch `feat/new-field` will be unverified and the consumer cannot deploy this feature branch until the provider implements the feature.
+    * The webhook-triggered pact verification provider build will be triggered
+      * It will verify the changed pact against the latest providers main branch and any deployed (or released) in production
-    * The webhook-triggered pact verification build will still fail - that's ok, as it doesn't stop the provider from deploying.
+      * It will fail, that's ok, as it wouldn't stop the provider from deploying as we have enabled the `pendingPacts` feature
+      * Our pact associated with the feature branch `feat/new-field` will be verified as incompatible and the consumer cannot deploy.
+      * If we re-run our can-i-deploy step of the failed consumer build, we will see it will now show a failed verification.

 👉 The `can-i-deploy` step acts as a "can I merge?" check when run from a branch.
 We'll know we're safe to merge this branch into master if/when `can-i-deploy` passes. 👈